ibz0q/better-moment-card/README.md

 ## Todo
     [ ] Add locales (if there's demand)

+## Feature requests

+Requests for features can be submitted through an issue however would prefer you submit your own PR which I'll approve.

 ## DISCLAIMER

 Wrote this for personal use but decided to release it, no warranty.